This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 They’re easy to drive and if you rent one, you don’t have to worry too much about the engine going wrong because your rental company will help you out.

-When we sold our car and caravan setup, we hired a camper from Travellers Autobarn.
+After we’d sold our car and caravan setup, we hired a camper from Travellers Autobarn.
 It had already driven over 600,000km – insane – but we had absolutely zero problems with it.

 If you can’t drive, then this is obviously your best option.
 I would avoid the package tickets though because if your plans change, you don’t want to be forking out for a new bus seat.
 There are flexible passes that give you between 15 and 120 travel days.